South Florida Bulls: Men's golf

 The men's golf coach is Steve Bradley.
 The team was founded in 1966 and finished as the NCAA College Division runners-up in 1972 and 1973.
 The Bulls have won 18 conference championships, including 11 straight from 1979 to 1989 as members of the Sun Belt Conference.
 Team members have also won 13 individual conference championships.
 The 2015 team finished fifth in the NCAA Championship.

 Women's golf

 The women's golf coach is Erika Brennan, who was hired in 2018.

 They have won 6 conference championships and a Florida women's golf state title.
 Their highest finish in the NCAA Championship is fourth, achieved in 1991.
 Team members have won three individual conference championships.

 Lacrosse

 The women's lacrosse team is scheduled to become the first sport added at USF since 1997 when it begins play in spring 2025.
 The team was originally scheduled to begin in spring 2024, but was postponed.
 They will play home games at Corbett Stadium, the current home of the Bulls soccer teams, but have plans to move to the on-campus football stadium when it opens in 2027.
+They have won one regular season conference championship, doing so in their second-ever season in 2026.

 The team is coached by Mindy McCord.